Table of contents

 - Executive summary: Provide a short overview of your business plan, mission, and vision.

-- Programs, services, and impact: Detail your goal and how the actions you take will have a positive impact.
+- Programs, services, and impact: Detail your goal and how your programs and services will create a positive impact.

-- Industry analysis: Identify who your nonprofit serves, and who your target donors and competitors are.
+- Industry analysis: Identify who your nonprofit serves, your target donors, and your competitors.

 - Marketing strategy: Outline your plan for advertising, promotion, and outreach.